ZXEcoder/ZXEcoder/README.md

 ## About Me

 Hello!
-I'm [Your Name], an aspiring Data Scientist and Machine Learning enthusiast with a deep passion for Deep Learning, Natural Language Processing (NLP), and Generative AI.
+I'm [Suraj Kumar Jha], an aspiring Data Scientist and Machine Learning enthusiast with a deep passion for Deep Learning, Natural Language Processing (NLP), and Generative AI.
 My GitHub repository is a collection of projects and experiments that reflect my journey in the world of data science and artificial intelligence.

 ![Profile Views](https://komarev.com/ghpvc/?username=yourusername&color=blueviolet)